bceverly/sysmanage/README.md

 ## License

-This project is licensed under the BSD 2-Clause License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE) for details.